Get into the action with the best action games on the Nintendo Switch

-Best Action Games for Nintendo Switch iMore 2020
+Best action games for Nintendo Switch iMore 2022

 The Nintendo Switch has plenty of awesome adventure games for you to play through.
-From games best played with friends to journeys through different worlds, there are a variety of different adventure games sure to pique your interest.
-Of all of them, Super Mario Odyssey rises to the top of the pack delivering the best Mario game that has ever been released with tons of worlds to explore, and hours to spend stomping on Goombas.
+From games best played with friends to journeys through different worlds, there are various adventure games sure to pique your interest.
+Of all of them, Astral Chain rises to the top of the pack delivering a sci-fi drama that's oozing with style and packed to the brim with fast-paced, combo-heavy action.

-- Best with Friends: Super Smash Brothers Ultimate
+- Best multiplayer: Super Smash Bros.
+Ultimate - Nintendo Switch

-- Best Platformer: Cuphead
+- Best platformer: Cuphead - Nintendo Switch

-- Best for Collectibles: Yoshi's Crafted World
+- Best for casual fans: Yoshi's Crafted World - Nintendo Switch game

-Best Overall: Super Mario Odyssey
+- Best action adventure: Super Mario Odyssey - Nintendo Switch

-When it comes to Nintendo games, there are few characters or franchises that are as well known as Mario.
-He appears all over the place, but his platforming adventures have been with gamers now for more than 30 thirty years.
-Super Mario Odyssey is the next big chapter in Mario's adventures, and it delivers a stellar experience that provides the gameplay you already love with a massive amount of new content.

-Super Mario Odyssey starts with the same old story; Princess Peach has been kidnapped by Bowser, who intends to marry her.
-This time, however, you have a new partner in Cappy, and King Koopa has also captured his sister.
-Cappy is the major new change to Mario's gameplay; by throwing him at enemies, you can possess them and their abilities to Mario's benefit.
-It means that you can take control of Goombas, frogs, and even a T-Rex.
-You'll also end up using Cappy as a weapon instead of just stomping enemies, and as a jumping pad during gameplay.
+- Best hack and slash: Hyrule Warriors: Age of Calamity - Nintendo Switch

 Pros: